 - ebooks are merging with other formats (which makes figures pointing to ‘decline in sales’ misleading)

-- the impact of audio as an integral feature of ebooks is profound
+- the impact of audio and multi-media as an integral feature of ‘reading’ is profound

 - the impact of self-publishing on traditional publishing and libraries is profound

-- libraries cannot (efficiently) keep up with the onslaught of published literature (in any format)
+- libraries can no longer (efficiently) keep up with the onslaught of published literature (in any format)

 - ebooks, like all digital content, defy traditional curation and categorization